charmplusplus/charm4py/docs/tutorial.rst

     from charmpy import Chare

     class MyChare(Chare):

         def __init__(self):
-            pass
+            # user initialization code here

         def work(self, data):
             # ... do something ...

-Methods of ``MyChare`` will be remotely callable by other chares.
+Any methods of ``MyChare`` will be remotely callable by other chares.

 For easy management of distributed objects, the user can organize chares into distributed collections: